greenbone/docs/src/faq.md

 Greenbone doesn't provide any packages for any Linux distribution besides the commercial Greenbone OS.
-If you have installed the Greenbone Community Edition software from your distribution like Kali Linux, an external package repository or even some random docker image Greenbone wasn't involved in providing this installation method to you.
+If you have installed the Greenbone Community Edition from your distribution like Kali Linux, an external package repository or even some random docker image, Greenbone was not involved in providing this installation method to you.

 The development of the Greenbone Community Edition and packaging for a